NeXTLinux/nextlinux-engine/docs/content/docs/install/helm/amazon_marketplace/_index.md

 ### Further configuration

-For the complete list of configuration options for installation of the Anchore Helm chart, please check out the [GitHub Repository](https://github.com/nextlinux/nextlinux-charts/blob/master/stable/nextlinux-engine)
+For the complete list of configuration options for installation of the Nextlinux Helm chart, please check out the [GitHub Repository](https://github.com/nextlinux/nextlinux-charts/blob/master/stable/nextlinux-engine)

 #### Example steps to create a secret